 I recently ran into a story about why Christians should not date non-Christians.
 Can you give me the reference to the story and maybe give me an explanation?

+The answer to the question if Christians should date non-Christians lies in the primary goal of dating – finding a marriage partner.
 There are a number of Bible examples that show us why one should not marry a non-Christian.
 There are two Old Testament examples of this biblical principle that are significant.

-The Principle.
 Here is the first principle that is given to us in both the Old and New Testaments:

-Furthermore, you shall not intermarry with [foriegn sons and daughters]; you shall not give your daughters to their sons, nor shall you take their daughters for your sons.
+Furthermore, you shall not intermarry with [foreign sons and daughters]; you shall not give your daughters to their sons, nor shall you take their daughters for your sons.
 For they will turn your sons away from following Me to serve other gods; then the anger of the LORD will be kindled against you, and He will quickly destroy you.
 (NASB) Deuteronomy 7:3-4

 Judah has dealt treacherously, and an abomination has been committed in Israel and in Jerusalem; for Judah has profaned the sanctuary of the LORD which He loves, and has married the daughter of a foriegn god.
 (NASB) Malachi 2:11